hackerschoice/hackerschoice.github.io/segfault/youcheapfuck/index.md

 Consider to [upgrade your server](../buy-an-upgrade) and get some neat benefits.

-If you can not pay for an upgrade then [talk to us](https://t.me/thcorg) and there is a good chance that we will remove all restrictions from your server; especially if we like what you are doing.
+[Talk to us](https://t.me/thcorg) and there is a good chance that we will remove all restrictions from your server; especially if we like what you are working on.

 ## Contact